 Q: Is consent a defense to sex crimes?

 A: Consent may be a defense to sex crimes, in some cases.
 However, some individuals are not considered able to consent to sex under the law; even if they explicitly agree, their agreement is not legally valid.
-For example, minors, the mentally disabled, and unconscious or intoxicated people (even if they willingly became intoxicated) typically cannot provide valid consent, and statutory rape or date rape charges may result.
+For example, minors under 17, the mentally disabled, and unconscious or intoxicated people (even if they willingly became intoxicated) typically cannot provide valid consent, and statutory rape or date rape charges may result.

 Sex Offenses – An Overview